Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 3.4) Do the actual scanning.
 Contrary to appearances, this is one of the fastest and most pleasant parts of the process, so enjoy it!
 You start the software and the scanner, and manually place the pages on the scanner's bed, one after the other.
 Stop every 50 pages, and save your work, in case the software crashes (it's happened to me several times).
 Name the files according to the pages they contain, like for example "pages 0001 to 0060.opd".
 See your scanner's Manual for details.

 At the end of this step, some people declare victory and just plop those huge files onto the Internet, claiming that book has now been "digitized".
 I think that's verbal inflation: that book has just been photographed, not really digitized.
-A really digitized book requires much more work, but also has many more advantages (like compactness, ease of indexing, ease of corrections and additions, etc.).

 This is probably the most complicated part of the process, but fortunately this complexity is hidden inside the OCR software.
 All you need to do is push a button and the computer does (almost!) all the work.
 The software will ask questions when it will be unable to recognize certain words.
 In the following example, the software is confused because there is no dot on the "i":

-Example of an OCR error
+Example of an OCR error.

 This is the part of the process that normally stands the most to profit from more recent versions of an OCR program.
 At the end of the OCR step, the software produces a file with the characters it has managed to recognize.